 Action Item

 To determine the type of training you should be doing this winter, use Plan Builder.
-Plan Builder will use your goal event, experience, and available training time to make sure you get the type of training you need at the right time.
+Plan Builder will use your goal event, experience, and available training time to ensure you get the type of training you need at the right time.

 3. How are most cyclists doing their base training wrong?

-It’s traditional thinking that during winter when you’re doing base training, you should be doing as long of rides as you can and at a very low intensity.
-This is the correct intention if you have enough time to bring about the type of adaptations you want.
-But here’s the catch.
-The majority of cyclists are time-crunched and they can’t do as long of rides as they wish.
+It’s traditional thinking that during winter, when you’re doing base training, you should be doing extremely long rides can at a very low intensity.
+This is the correct intention if you have enough time to bring about the adaptations you want.
+But there’s a catch.
+The majority of cyclists are time-crunched, and they can’t do as long of rides as they wish.
 That’s a big issue.

-What often ends up happening during winter base training is a cyclist will get in the habit of riding very easily and at a low intensity.
+What often happens during winter base training is that a cyclist will get in the habit of riding very easily and at a low intensity.
 But, to their detriment, they actually don’t have enough time to get the type of gains they’re chasing.
-To earn gains, you have to provide a stimulus that outpaces what your body can do right now.
+To grow your fitness, you have to provide a stimulus that outpaces what your body can do right now.

 When a cyclist rides easy for an hour or two, which they’re likely already capable of doing, they’re not creating a stimulus for change.
 However, when they ride for 4 or 5 hours at a relatively easy pace, that usually exceeds what they’re used to.
-If they don’t have those long durations to ride on a regular basis, they have to exceed their capabilities with intensity or, again, they’re not achieving a stimulus that later brings with it a change.
+If they don’t have those long durations to ride on a regular basis, they have to exceed their capabilities with intensity or, again, they’re not achieving a stimulus that later brings with it an increase in fitness.

 Key Takeaway